Great Place to Work is not a one-year shot. It’s a Journey.

 Asking your employees to share their voices is great, but the output of a third-party validation such as the Trust Index© Employee Survey which covers 17 categories, acts as a springboard for action.
 Our team can help your organisation translate your new knowledge into bottom-line improvements.
 This can support you in establishing a culture of evidence-based decision-making.

 Our survey is confidential.
-Once completed, the response is received and kept confidential.
-It is important that individuals can respond in a safe environment.
-How can you ensure that your staff create a culture of trust when they feel they cannot be honest without the fear of being reprimanded or worse, being part of the problem and losing their job?
+It is important that individuals feel they can respond in a safe environment.
+How can you ensure that your staff create a culture of trust when they feel they cannot be honest without the fear of being reprimanded or worse, losing their job?

 • You do not like the colour red.
 It does not fit in with your graphic charter.